 Do you offer shorter journalism internships?

 Shorter internships of one month are also available.
-They offer the same benefits as the three-and-a-half month internship with two differences.
+They offer the same benefits as the four month internship with two differences.
 The duration of this internship is a maximum of one month and cannot be extended.
 The short internship covers expenses only, at a rate of £10 per day (unless working remotely, in which case no expenses are offered).

 What are you looking for?